GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-2/index.md

 ## View results in BigQuery

-1. Ensure that the client from [Part 1](https://cloud.google.com/community/tutorials/ardu-pi-serial-part-1) is running and posting data to Cloud PubSub through Cloud IoT Core
+1. Ensure that the client from [Part 1](https://cloud.google.com/community/tutorials/ardu-pi-serial-part-1) is running and posting data to Cloud Pub/Sub through Cloud IoT Core.
-2. Go to the [BigQuery UI](https://console.cloud.google.com/bigquery) in Google Cloud Console
+2. Go to the [BigQuery UI](https://console.cloud.google.com/bigquery) in the GCP Console.
-3. In the BigQuery menu, select your project `my_project_id`
+3. In the BigQuery menu, select your project `my_project_id`.
-4. Select the dataset `my_dataset`
+4. Select the dataset `my_dataset`.
 5. Select the table `my_table`:
-    1. View the table schema
+    1. View the table schema.
-    2. See table details
+    2. See table details.
 6. Run the following queries to see the latest data:
     1. Select the latest 20 records from the raw table: